ncpol3sdpa/ncpol3sdpa/SUIVI.md

     + Updated description of the ncpol3sdpa library, which is described as a successor to ncpol2sdpa
     + Added mathematical notation for the optimization problems being solved
     + Noted that the package is still under development and not yet fully functional
+ - (Alain) add comments on the examples branch + reorganized files

 # 20/05/2025
 - (Yann)